jlevy/og-equity-compensation/README.md

 [federal tax code](https://www.gpo.gov/fdsys/pkg/USCODE-2016-title26/content-detail.html) and involves the intricate diversity of state tax law as well.

-🄳 From a tax perspective, your income is divided between [**ordinary income**](https://www.investopedia.com/terms/o/ordinaryincome.asp), which includes wages and salary and interest, and
+🄳 From a tax perspective, your yearly income is divided between [**ordinary income**](https://www.investopedia.com/terms/o/ordinaryincome.asp), which includes wages and salary and interest, and
 [**capital gains**](https://www.investopedia.com/terms/c/capital_gains_tax.asp), the term for